gunthercox/ChatterBot/docs/training.rst

 ========

 ChatterBot includes tools that help simplify the process of training a chat bot instance.
+ChatterBot's training process involves loading example dialog into the chat bot's database.
-ChatterBot's training process works by creating or building upon the graph data structure that represents the sets of known statements and responses.
+This either creates or builds upon the graph data structure that represents the sets of known statements and responses.
 When a chat bot trainer is provided with a data set, it creates the necessary entries in the chat bot's knowledge graph so that the statement inputs and responses are correctly represented.

 Several training classes come built-in with ChaterBot.
-These utilities range from allowing you to update the knowledge graph based on a list of statements representing a conversation, to tools that allow you to train your bot based on a corpus of pre-loaded training data.
+These utilities range from allowing you to update the chat bot's databse knowledge graph based on a list of statements representing a conversation, to tools that allow you to train your bot based on a corpus of pre-loaded training data.

-The case that someone wants to create a custom training module typically comes up when they have data in some format that they want to train the bot with.
+You can also create your own training class.
+This is recommend if you wish to train your bot with data you have stored in a format that is not already supported by one of the pre-built classes listed below.

 ..  _set_trainer: